GioF71/tidal-connect/README.md

 Date|Comment
 :---|:---
-2024-07-08|Add sample env files for Fosi Audio DS1 headphone amp 2024-07-08|Fixed bug which would cause ENABLE_SOFTVOLUME to not be honored when set to e.g. "no" 2024-07-08|Add pi-headphones.asound.conf for RPI Headphone jack
+2024-07-17|Add documentation about software volume 2024-07-17|Create SoftMaster control when a Master control already exists 2024-07-08|Add sample env files for Fosi Audio DS1 headphone amp 2024-07-08|Fixed bug which would cause ENABLE_SOFTVOLUME to not be honored when set to e.g. "no" 2024-07-08|Add pi-headphones.asound.conf for RPI Headphone jack